 Wedding crowd: Only the bridegroom!

-Narrator: Mr. ben-Shimon hands the scroll to the bridegroom who then opens and begins reading the conditions of the betrothal.
+Narrator: Mr. ben-Shimon hands the scroll to the bridegroom who then opens the 7 seals and begins reading the conditions of the betrothal.
 Upon completion of the reading the 2 witnesses shout Amain three times.

-Mr. ben-Shimon pours a glass of wine into the remaining one glass.
+Mr. ben-Shimon pours a glass of wine into the one remaining glass.
 From it the bride and groom both drink.
-When the wine is finished, the final glass is placed underfoot and broken by the bride and groom signifying that they will never enter into another marriage covenant with anyone else.
+When the wine is finished, the final glass is placed underfoot and broken by the bride and groom signifying that they will never enter into another marriage covenant with anyone else ever again.